Welcome to Sunday Software Support

 - Install the latest version of Quicktime for Windows.
 It’s free from www.apple.com.
 Search their site for “Quicktime Download.”

 Many programs have fixed display widths.
 If you have a high-resolution monitor (like 1900 x 1200), and the program wants to display at 800 x 600, a thick black border will appear around the program windows.

 Here are two solutions:

-1. Decreased the screen resolution of your display to something closer to 800×600.
+1. On old computers, decrease the screen resolution of your display to something closer to 800 x 600.

-2. Or, In Windows 7.
+2. For Windows 7.
 8, and 10 you can “SCALE” things that appear on the screen to fill more of it.
-Each of these versions of Windows has a slightly different display control.
+Each version of Windows has a slightly different display control panel and scaling option.
 See the images below.

 To do either of these, open your Display Settings by right-clicking any blank area on your Desktop and selecting “Display.”